-- (1) A person must obtain a permit to camp in, leave or occupy a caravan or motorhome on Council land or on a road other than in an area designated by Council for that purpose. - (2) A person must obtain a permit to camp in, leave or occupy a caravan or motorhome on land, where there is no dwelling on that land.
+- (1) A person must not, without a permit, camp in, leave or occupy a caravan or motorhome on Council land or on a road, other than in an area designated by Council for that purpose. - (2) A person must not, without a permit, camp in, leave or occupy a caravan or motorhome on land, where there is no dwelling on that land. - (3) A permit granted under sub-clause (2) will expire 6 months after the date it was issued, however Council may grant a 6 month extension provided that:

-- (3) A permit granted under sub-clause (2) will expire 6 months after the date it was issued, but Council may grant a 6 month extension provided that: - (a) there is progress towards completion of construction of a dwelling on the land; - (b) no nuisance has been complained of to Council within the previous 6 months; and - (c) any other relevant requirements have been satisfactorily complied with and can continue to be complied with. - (4) The requirement to obtain a permit under sub-clause (2) does not apply to: - (a) a person who leaves a caravan or motorhome or occupies a caravan or motorhome in a caravan park that is registered with the Council: or - (b) the use is specifically authorised in the Planning Scheme or a permit has been granted under the Planning Scheme. - (5) A person may, without a permit, leave a caravan or motorhome on land on which there is a habitable dwelling provided that the caravan or motorhome is sited on the land so that it does not adversely affect the occupants of other properties. - (6) A person may, without a permit, occupy a caravan or motorhome on land on which there is a habitable dwelling provided that: - (a) adequate sanitary facilities are provided for any occupant of the caravan or motorhome; - (b) no more than one caravan or motorhome is situated on the land; - (c) the caravan or motorhome is used only for temporary, private and not commercial use, for a period not exceeding three months in a twelve month period; an - (d) the occupation of the caravan or motorhome does not adversely affect the amenity of occupants of other properties. - (7) A person may apply to Council for a permit providing them with an exemption to some or all of the requirements of sub-clause 27(6). - (8) A person or organisation may apply for a permit to camp on land in the municipal district if camping is associated with a special event and the Authorised Officer is satisfied that any nuisance from camping can be reduced by compliance with conditions on a permit. - (9) The requirements of this clause may be waived at Council's discretion in the event of extenuating circumstances including the provision of temporary or disaster relief accommodation.
+- (a) there is progress towards completion of construction of a dwelling on the land; - (b) no nuisance has been complained of to Council within the previous 6 months; and - (c) any other relevant requirements have been satisfactorily complied with and can continue to be complied with. - (4) The requirement to obtain a permit under sub-clause (2) does not apply: - (a) to a person who leaves a caravan or motorhome or occupies a caravan or motorhome in a caravan park that is registered with Council: or - (b) where the use is specifically authorised in the Planning Scheme or a permit has been granted under the Planning Scheme. - (5) A person may, without a permit, leave a caravan or motorhome on land on which there is a habitable dwelling provided that the caravan or motorhome is sited on the land so that it does not adversely affect the occupants of other properties. - (6) A person may, without a permit, occupy a caravan or motorhome on land on which there is a habitable dwelling provided that: - (a) adequate sanitary facilities are provided for any occupant of the caravan or motorhome; - (b) no more than one caravan or motorhome is situated on the land; and - (c) the occupation of the caravan or motorhome does not adversely affect the amenity of occupants of other properties; and - (d) the caravan or motorhome is used only for private occupation and not for any commercial purpose. - (7) A person or organisation may apply for a permit to camp on land in the municipal district if camping is associated with a special event and the Authorised Officer is satisfied that any nuisance from camping can be reduced by compliance with conditions on a permit. - (8) The requirements of this clause may be waived at Council's discretion in the event of extenuating circumstances including the provision of temporary or disaster relief accommodation.